women-in-ai-ireland/May-2022-WaiXCollins-Airplane-Crash-Investigation/dataset/readme.md

 ## Updated dataset
-Added one column named "geopyLoc" which contains "geopy.location.Location" object,
+Added one column named "geopyLoc" which contains "geopy.location.Location" object, Added another column named "geopyRoute" which contains a list of at least two "geopy.location.Location" objects,

 extracted by "geopy.geocoders.Nominatim" after some minor data cleaning